klaarnut/user-docs/en/glossary.md

 **Block**

 The sub content area inside Section that you can edit separetedly even though they're inside the same Section.

+**Block Properties**

+The properties setting for your block display; background, shadow, border. (แก้ไขจาก Box เป็น Border)

+**Block Options**

+The grey options that will be appeared at the right top of the current block you're working with.
+We use these options when we want to move block (drag and drop), delete, duplicate, and edit section design such as background image, color, and animation.

 **Brand**